egrygoryan/Online-Chat/README.md

 3. Didn't get a point about fill in db with some data and then make a script.
 It's confused me a little bit.
 What was meant?
 Make some seed data in OnModelCreating in dbContext with modelbinder?
 Or make static class SeedManager inside it use ExecuteSqlCommand and then call this manager in Program.cs.
 I just added script with some data in SeedDataScript folder which needs to be executed on your DB.
-4.I published it to Azure, but it doesn't work without DB.
+4.I published it to Azure https://myonlinechatapp.azurewebsites.net, but it doesn't work without DB.
 As I suggest Azure sql Database.
 Will learn it and implement later.

 I hope my code won't dissappoint your entirely.
 Have a nice day!